GambitNash/gn-ip-tracking/trunk/readme.txt

 == Installation ==

-To install the Gamibt Nash IP Tracking plugin:
+To install the Gambit Nash IP Tracking plugin:

 1. Upload the plugin files to the `/wp-content/plugins/gn-ip-tracking` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress